 But according to Dr. Michelle MacRoy-Higgins, it doesn’t have to be.
-A speech-language pathologist and co-author of Time To Talk: What You Need to Know About Your Child’s Speech and Language Development she says that, while late talkers demand attention, a speech delay doesn’t indicate disaster.
+A speech-language pathologist and co-author of Time to Talk: What You Need to Know About Your Child’s Speech and Language Development she says that, while late talkers demand attention, a speech delay isn’t always cause for concern.
 “I don’t want parents to think that if their child is a late talker that he or she is doomed because it’s very common,” says MacRoy-Higgins.
 “In fact, it’s estimated that about 15 percent of toddlers are late talkers.”

-MacRoy-Higgins does stress that parents need to remain diligent about language developmental delays.
-Because with early awareness comes early intervention.
-MacRoy-Higgins spoke to Fatherly about understanding late talkers, what the warning signs are, and how with the right kinds of interventions children of very few words can catch up to their peers by Pre-K.
+MacRoy-Higgins does stress that parents need to remain diligent about language developmental delays, because with early awareness of neurodiversity comes early intervention.
+MacRoy-Higgins spoke to Fatherly about understanding late talkers, what the warning signs are, and how the right kinds of interventions can help children of few words catch up to their peers by Pre-K.

 So, what, exactly, is a late talker?

-A late talker is usually a child who is 2-years-old who’s saying fewer than 50 words and is not yet combining words.
+A late talker is usually a child who is two years old who’s saying fewer than 50 words and is not yet combining words.
 The point of comparison is an average 2-year-old who has mastered about 300 words and starts to put them together into very short sentences like “More milk” or “Mommy up.”

 What we do know is that language skills tend to run in families, so the late talker is likely to have another family member who had some kind of language issue.
 We don’t have a specific gene but we’ve observed these trends.